-John Duggan grew up on an Ontario farm, moved to Ottawa in 1970 and became involved in Gays of Ottawa (GO) in 1974.
+John Duggan, born in 1949, grew up on an Ontario farm, moved to Ottawa in 1970 and became involved in Gays of Ottawa (GO) in 1974.
 At GO, John worked tirelessly on the peer-counselling, public education, and political action committees; wrote for GO’s newspaper ( GO Info); helped develop a cable TV show, and organized social activities.
 In 1979 and 1980, John served as GO’s President and was active in GO’s participation in the Coalition for Lesbian and Gay Rights in Ontario (CLGRO) and in GO’s role as coordinating office of the Canadian Lesbian and Gay Rights Coalition (CLGRC).

 Over a ten year period, John’s significant contribution to GO’s policies and debates made it one of the most influential voices in the country.
 He was instrumental in creating effective media strategies to advance our struggle for rights, to reach individual lesbians and gay men, and to promote the concept of lesbians and gay men as a minority community.
 John’s very public profile greatly contributed to GO’s high credibility.